Johnny Gaudreau Game Preview: Blue Jackets vs. Bruins

 Gaudreau Season Stats Insights

-- In nine of 22 games this season, Gaudreau has recorded a point, including two games with two or more points.
+- Gaudreau has a point in 10 games this season (out of 25), including multiple points three times.

-- In seven of 22 games this year, Gaudreau has had an assist, including one match with at least two.
+- In eight of 25 games this year, Gaudreau has had an assist, including two games with multiple assists.

-- The implied probability that Gaudreau hits the over on his points over/under is 56.1%, based on the odds.
+- Gaudreau's odds on his points over/under carry an implied probability of 52.6% that he goes over.

-- There is a 40.8% chance of Gaudreau having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Gaudreau going over his assist prop bet, based on the odds, is 39.2%.

 Sign up for Underdog fantasy today.